ellotheth/pipethis/README.md

     # // ; '' PIPETHIS_AUTHOR your_name_or_your_key_fingerprint
     ```

-3. Create a detached signature for the script.
+3. Create a signature for the script.
 With Keybase, that's:

     ```
     $ keybase pgp sign -i yourscript.sh -d -o yourscript.sh.sig